• Menu

 Most airline regulators and airports don’t require you to pack electric wires and extension cords in any certain way, except for TSA.
 They ask you to securely wrap your wires so that they can be easily removed from your hand or checked bag in case the bag requires additional inspection.
 However, even TSA doesn’t enforce this rule too strictly, so unless you’re carrying a large number of wires and chargers, you should be good.

-The best way to pack your wires, cords, and cables is to use an electronics organizer, where you can neatly pack all of your chargers and wires in one place without making a mess.
+The best way to pack your wires, cords, and cables are to use an electronics organizer, where you can neatly pack all of your chargers and wires in one place without making a mess.
 Another option would be to tie all of your wires and chargers separately with re-usable velcro cable fasteners so that they aren’t dangling around in your luggage.

 Do I need to take electrical cables out of my bag when going through security?